shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Game, world and level loading with persistent player and UI
 - Architect phases with state machine
 - Look at bbcode UI rich text component